U of G Experts Recommend Fav Recipes

 Vanessa Currie is a potato researcher with the Department of Plant Agriculture.
 She works with the Yukon Gold Potato, which was developed at U of G. She recommends her very own shepherd's pie recipe.
 Check out the Vanessa’s Shepherd’s Pie with Buttermilk Yukon Gold Topping recipe here.

-"There is nothing as delicious and luxurious as creamy mashed potatoes, unless you have a savory gravy of lamb and peas oozing out from underneath them.
+"There is nothing as delicious and luxurious as creamy mashed potatoes, unless you have a savoury gravy of lamb and peas oozing out from underneath them.
 Eat potatoes.
 Often." -Vanessa Curie

 Adam Dale is a professor emeritus in the Department of Plant Agriculture.
 His research focuses on the management, breeding and genetics in all berry crops.
 Check out the Raspberry Pavlova recipe here.